Chiropractic Clinics and Natural Health Centres • Call now for a free assessment •

 Treating the whole body

-Pelvic imbalance of the most important factors is a balanced pelvis with properly functioning sacro-iliac joints and hips.
+Pelvic balance is one of the most important factors is a balanced pelvis with properly functioning sacro-iliac joints and hips.
 These are routinely checked by chiropractors.
+The muscles that stabilise the knees are connected at their other end to the pelvis, so both need to be checked.

 Feet and ankles

-You can demonstrate the effect of the foot and ankle to yourself as follows.
+You can demonstrate the effect of the foot and ankle on the knees as follows.
 While standing roll in on your arches flattening your feet, and then roll out again; see the effect on your knees.
 As you roll in the knees come together putting pressure on the inside of the knees.
-If your feet are normally flat/pronated then shock will be transmitted from the floor through the feet to the knees with every step taken; orthotics may then be of benefit.
+If your feet are normally flat/pronated then shock will be transmitted from the floor through the feet to the knees with every step taken; orthotics or foot strengthening exercises may then be of benefit.

-If you are fit running can provide a useful exercise but it puts 3-7 times your body weight through each leg with each step, while walking its just I times.
+If you are fit running can provide a useful exercise but it puts three to seven times your body weight through each leg with each step, while walking is just one times.
 Why?
 Because you are moving faster.
 To avoid injuries to the knees it is better to avoid hard surfaces and instead choose surfaces that have shock absorbing qualities for the majority of your runs and be consistent with your route as changing surfaces can also lead to injuries.
 A web survey from fitsugar.com graded running surfaces from good to bad as follows: Grass 9.5, Wood chips 9, Dirt 8, Cinder track 7.5 ,Track 7, Treadmill 6.5, Asphalt 6, Sand 4, Snow 2.5, Concrete 1.
 So maybe the local football field at least to start with whether you are walking or especially when running.
 Of course resilience should improve with training but don’t rush.
-I recommend my older ‘athletes’ for whom grass would be too uneven, get a trolley and walk around Sainsburys for a half hour daily!
-Nice smooth floors and something to hold on to is excellent for elderly people who like to exercise to stay fit.
-Don’t forget your nectar card!
+I recommend my oldest ‘athletes for whom grass would be too uneven, get a trolley and walk around their local supermarket for a half hour daily!
+Nice smooth floors and something to hold on to is excellent for older people who like to exercise to stay fit.
+Don’t forget your loyalty card!

 Non-Surgical Knee Surgery Alternatives Re-aligning the knee joint, balancing and strengthening the muscles; checking the feet for pronation/ flat feet and providing recommendations for their correction by manipulation or orthotics; checking the spine and pelvis for nerve supply to the leg muscles; good diet and advice on proper posture all can go a long way to correcting troublesome knee complaints If you are being offered surgery here are some further options you might like to try in addition to your chiropractic treatment as above:

 Weight loss – most knee problems are made worse by being overweight.
-The best way to normalize weight is through having a permanently healthy diet coupled with exercise rather than a series of fad diets.
-Avoid activities such as running and twisting which can aggravate the knee injury instead take up low impact exercise such as swimming the crawl or back stroke or Tai Chi.
+The best way to normalise weight is through having a permanently healthy diet that you enjoy, coupled with exercise rather than a series of fad diets.
+If you are overweight then avoid activities such as running and twisting which can aggravate the knee injury instead take up low impact exercise such as swimming the crawl or back stroke and Tai Chi.
 Specific exercises and physical therapy may help to improve strength and flexibility.
-Exercises may include strengthening exercises such as riding a stationary bike and weights particularly for the thigh muscle the quadriceps
+Exercises may include strengthening exercises such as riding a stationary bike and weights particularly for the thigh muscle the quadriceps.
+Please see our personal trainer at the clinic for advice.

 Your GP can prescribe various drugs to reduce inflammation.
-Natural anti-inflamatories include omega 3 oils from fish, flax seed oil and Boswellia, a herb.
+Natural anti-inflammatories include omega 3 oils.

 Injection of joint fluid There is an injectable substance called synvisc or supartz which is a nature identical liquid.
 When injected it acts as a joint lubricant and can delay the need for joint replacement for months or years.
 Several of my patients have reported benefits although this is a last resort before replacement of a worn osteoarthritic knee.
 Several injections are usually needed from a consultant orthopaedic surgeon.

-Summary Chiropractic treatment in combination with Applied Kinesiology and extremity work often alleviates knee pain by balancing muscle function and improving joint function.
+Summary Chiropractic treatment in combination with muscle and fascial release plus extremity mobilisation often alleviates knee pain by balancing muscle function and improving joint function.
 Exercise and nutrition can also play a big part.
-If you are being offered surgery my advice is to have chiropractic treatment before and soon afterwards to maintain muscle tone and make sure you return to normal mobility as soon as possible.